 So how do you go about getting you discounts?
 Before we answer this question lets explain what the Tax is exactly.

 When a European citizen buys any goods within the EU they pay an automatic tax called VAT (which stands for Value Added Tax otherwise known as IVA in Spain) This tax is invisible to the customer they simply pay the price of the item that is displayed in the shops.
-However all items have a VAT component which amounts to 18% in Spain excluding food items, books and optics which have a 7% VAT tax rate.
-The shops then pay the government back this VAT every quarter when they do their accounts - It's a round about way for the government to claim additional taxes from the people without them knowing about it!
+However most items have a VAT component which amounts to 21% in Spain excluding some special items which have a 10% VAT tax rate.

 Anyone living outside of the EU is entitled to claim back VAT tax from any items they purchase within Spain that they intend to take back to their own countries -subject to a few provisos we provide below.